prof-ramos/Oraculo-BOT/FEATURE_SUMMARY.md

-# OpenRouter and RAG System\n\nThis PR represents the implementation of the OpenRouter client and RAG (Retrieval-Augmented Generation) system.
+# OpenRouter and RAG System

+This PR represents the implementation of the OpenRouter client and RAG (Retrieval-Augmented Generation) system.